mireie/sorry_succulents/README.md

 ## Initializing the Database
 - Update the `config/database.yml` file to match your PostgreSQL setup
-- Initialize the database with `rake db:migrate`
+- Initialize the database with `rake db:create` and initialize tables with `rake db:migrate`
     - If you encounter errors here, your `database.yml` file is likely not set up correctly and you skipped the previous step!
 - Seed the database with products and reviews with the terminal command `rake db:seed`